 Details

 The original of this beautiful and elaborate Bronze Age beaker was found at the Nether Largie South Cairn, which is thought to be one of the earliest ancient monuments within this historically important landscape.
-Nether Largie is one of a number of cairns that make up a linear cemetery that stretched through the stunning Scottish landscape near the village of Kilmartin.
-The line of monuments cover about three miles, making this landscape of great interest to modern historians, and clearly of great importance to the people of the past.
+Nether Largie is one of a number of cairns that make up a linear cemetery that stretches through the stunning Scottish landscape near the village of Kilmartin.
+The line of monuments covers about three miles, making this landscape of great interest to modern historians and of great importance to the people of the past.

-Built around 5,600 year ago, in the Neolithic, Neather Largie Cairn was in use during this period, as well as, the Bronze Age.
-The evidence suggests that the original monument was oblong in shape with a passage at the centre, that was used as a resting place for the Neolithic farmers of this ancient community.
+Built around 5,600 years ago, in the Neolithic, Nether Largie Cairn was in use during this period, as well as the Bronze Age.
+The evidence suggests that the original monument was oblong in shape, with a passage at the centre that was used as a resting place for the Neolithic farmers of this ancient community.

-Around 4,500 years ago is was restructured into a circular shape and two stone cists burial were added to the monument.
-These Bronze Age burial included the typical beaker pottery offerings, as well as, flints, knives and arrow heads, some of which is on display at Kilmartin Museum.
+Around 4,500 years ago, it was restructured into a circular shape, and two stone cist burials were added to the monument.
+This Bronze Age burial included the typical beaker pottery offerings and flints, knives and arrowheads, some of which are on display at the Kilmartin Museum.

 Context